-A good ebook sales rank helps sell more ebooks.
+A good Kindle ebook sales rank helps you sell more ebooks.

-Maintaining a good sales rank for your ebook on Kindle in particular, is one of the key elements in making ongoing ebook sales.
+Maintaining a good ebook sales ranking for your ebook on Kindle, in particular, is one of the key elements in making ongoing ebook sales.

-There are a number of means to achieve this.
-Of course, paid promotion, advertising and gaining reviews all help, but they can be time consuming and even expensive.
+Of course, paid promotion, advertising, and gaining reviews all help, but they can be time-consuming and expensive.

-The easiest way to maintain a good ebook sales rank is to use the oldest promotional tool there is – free ebooks.
+The easiest way to maintain a good ebook sales ranking is to use the oldest promotional tool, free ebooks.

-However, by the simple action of them downloading a copy, yet never reading it, the ebook’s ranking increases, which makes the ebook more visible to ebook buyers.
-There is also the possibility however, that if they do read it, they may become future buyers if it is one book in a series, or maybe, become Kindle Unlimited readers.
+However, there is also the possibility that if they do read it, they may become future buyers if it is a book in a series or perhaps, become Kindle Unlimited readers.

 Therefore, there are three decisions to make.

 Three.
 Will you grant Amazon exclusivity to get access to the five free Kindle ebook days per three months?

-Whichever way you chose, there are pros and cons, but there is no doubt in my mind that giving away free ebooks is by far the easiest and cheapest (as in totally cost free) promotional tool that an author has right now.
+But there is no doubt in my mind that giving away free ebooks is by far the quickest, easiest and cheapest totally free promotional tool that an author has to help maintain ebook sales ranking.